AleixEF/StandardEchoStateNetwork/README.md

 Taking a look at these two example files is recommended, as their code is small and simple, which provides a good insight into how to use the class.

-## The EchoStateNetwork class
+## How to use the EchoStateNetwork class
+To understand the mathematical meaning of the different parameters that will be mentioned, please see the file equations_doc.pdf included in this repository.
 The class allows you to create an echo state network object, which has a constructor and two main methods: **teacher forcing** and **predict**.

 * The constructor builds the size of the esn from default values and initializes its random parameters.
+  By default it selects a reservoir of N=1000 neurons, with a leaking rate equal to 0.9, a value u_in=0.1 and a spectral radius of 0.8 for the sparse reservoir matrix with 10 connections per neuron.
+The user can also fix a seed, to       initialize the esn with the same random parameters every time.
-* The teacher forcing method receives the training signal and solves a ridge regression equation.
+* The teacher forcing method is used to learn the signal.
+  ARGS:
+  **Training signal**
+  **num_skip**(optional): How many initial training data points are not included in the ridge regression problem.
+Takes the       value of 1 by default.
+  **beta**(optional): The regularization parameter in the ridge regression equation.
+Beta=0 by default.
+  **penalties**(optional): Array of weigths to penalize certain examples in the ridge regression.
+Default is None.
+RETURNS
+  **xstates**: Array of shape (num_samples, 1+num_neurons).
+Matrix containing the reservoir states in each row.
+The first column is the constant value uin (hence the 1+num_neurons dimension).
+  **train_mse**: The training mean squared error.

 * The predict method returns the prediction of the signal continuation.
+ARGS
+**pred_length**: How many points in the future will we predict.
+RETURNS
+**prediction**: Array of shape (pred_length,)